Removing paint from wood/wooden furniture

 - Remove the rest of the paint (mineral spirits and wire brush)

-Once you remove the majority of the paint, use steel wool, a wire brush, or a putty knife and mineral spirits to remove the remaining pant in all the hard to get places, groves, corners, and crevices.
+Once you remove the majority of the paint from wood, use steel wool, a wire brush, or a putty knife and mineral spirits to remove the remaining pant in all the hard to get places, groves, corners, and crevices.

 - Wipe it all with a damp rag and let it dry